Samoan 100‑tala banknotes overlayed and arranged together with a Danesh Exchange card.

-Buy Samoan Talas (WST) Online
+Buy Samoan Tala Online

 Whether you’re soaking up the sun on Lalomanu Beach, exploring waterfalls in Upolu, attending a traditional fiafia night, or heading to Apia for a family event, having Samoan Tala (WST) ready makes your journey smooth and stress-free.